 Please Note: Students who wish to transition into the IB programme at Year 12, must undertake NCEA study in appropriate subjects at Year 11.
-Refer to the course selection guide on the IB page.
+Refer to the IB Student Subject Guide on the IB page.

 Year 11: NCEA Level 1 Courses

 All Year 11 students are required to study SIX SUBJECTS.

 English (or ESOL) and Mathematics are COMPULSORY subjects for all Year 11 students.

 The teachers of English or ESOL, Mathematics and Science will guide students as to which Level 1 course is most suitable for them.